luiscruz/course_sustainableSE/2026/p1_measuring_software/g22_zip.md

 First, we visualize the distribution of energy consumption and the mean with 95% confidence intervals for each combination of language, mode and data type.
 These plots provide initial insight relevant to RQ1 and RQ2.

+We apply Shapiro-Wilk to assess whether the distributions are normal.
-We perform Welch's t-tests to compare energy consumption between programming languages.
+We perform Welch's t-tests between languages per workload to determine whether the differences in energy consumption are statistically significant.
 Cohen's d is computed and used to quantify effect sizes.
-Additionally, we apply Shapiro-Wilk to assess whether the distributions are normal.

 To address RQ3, we plot energy consumption against execution time to visualize the relationship between them.
 To evaluate this relationship, we use Pearson's correlation coefficient.